 Estimated Tuition Non-Resident:

 Graduate Record Examination (GRE) general test, including the analytical writing portion, must be completed within the last 3 years.
-(Test must be taken after December 31, 2014 and received by February 1, 2017).
-For the most current GRE submission information, please see http://aavmc.org/gre2017.aspx.
+A score of 285 (verbal and quantitative added together) and a 1.5 on the analytical is required.
+(Test must be taken after December 31, 2014 and submitted to VMCAS by September 15, 2017).

 Accepts International Students?